Person with long hair smiling

 Experience Counts

-I received my Doctor of Psychology (PsyD) from Wright State University, School of Professional Psychology where I studied clinical psychology.
-Between 1987-1988, I completed my clinical psychology residency at the Veterans Administration Medical Center at Fort Meade/West River Mental Health Consortium in South Dakota.
-Between 1988-89, I completed one year of post-doctoral supervision under Robert Arnio PhD at Psychological Associates of the Black Hills.
-Between 1982-84, I attended the Ohio State University doctoral program in Clinical Developmental Psychology where I studied child and adolescent clinical psychology.
-In 1980, I received the Bachelor of Science degree in Psychology and graduated with Honors Distinction in Psychology from the University of Illinois, Champagne-Urbana.
-I am a full and current member of the American Psychological Association (APA) and the World Professional Association for Transgender Health (WPATH).
-I have completed advanced training in Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, and Emotion Focused Couples Therapy, and gender-affirming counseling.
+I earned my Doctor of Psychology (PsyD) from Wright State University, School of Professional Psychology, where I specialized in clinical psychology.
+My training includes a clinical psychology residency at the Veterans Administration Medical Center at Fort Meade/West River Mental Health Consortium in South Dakota (1987-1988) and a post-doctoral year of supervision with Robert Arnio, PhD, at Psychological Associates of the Black Hills (1988-1989).
+I also pursued doctoral studies in Clinical Developmental Psychology at The Ohio State University (1982-1984), focusing on child and adolescent clinical psychology.
+I hold a Bachelor of Science (BS) in Psychology with Honors Distinction from the University of Illinois, Urbana-Champaign (1980).

 Vita for Rachael St.Claire PsyD